arrowtype/recursive/README.md

 | Slant      | `slnt` | 0 to -15     | 0       | Upright (0°) to Slanted (about 15°)                             |
 | Italic     | `ital` | 0, 0.5, or 1 | 0.5     | Always roman (0), auto (0.5), or always italic (1)              |

-Note: `PROP` and `XPRN` are "unregistered" axes (not currently in Microsoft's official listing of variation axes and specs), so these tags must be used in all-caps in CSS, etc.
+Note: `MONO` and `XPRN` are "unregistered" axes (not currently in Microsoft's official listing of variation axes and specs), so these tags must be used in all-caps in CSS, etc.

 ## Using the fonts